 On motion it was voted:

-That the Executive Committee be requested to study the question of the treasureship and the relief of Mr. Pegram from the duties of this office as soon as feasible.
+that the Executive Committee be requested to study the question of the treasurership and the relief of Mr. Pegram from the duties of this office as soon as feasible.

 On motion it was voted: